 There is so much more to Maude's life, but there is only so much space!
 We, her family, would like to invite all of you to a celebration of her life on Sunday, September 29, at 2pm at the Union Congregational Church in South Bristol, Maine.
 Please come and share a sweet memory of your own about our beloved Maude.

 Arrangements are under the direction and care of the Strong-Hancock Funeral Home, 612 Main Street, Damariscotta, ME 04543.
 Condolences, and messages for her family, may be expressed by visiting: www.StrongHancock.com.

-To send flowers to Maude's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maude Olsen, please visit our floral store.